 “We’re all here to help each other, that is a childhood lesson I’ve learned that I brought into my personal life and in my career.
 I lead with that intent of…let’s get together, let’s figure out how we can work together and let’s make the world a better place.” —Georgia Cross

 Georgia says before COVID-19 she landed her dream job.
 She was working with a lifestyle branding agency on a project with the 2020 Nissan TITAN.
 It allowed her to collaborate with photographers, videographers, and partner agencies but unfortunately like so many others impacted by the pandemic, she was laid off.
 It was not her first layoff, she shares it has happened eight times in her 20-year marketing career.
-During her career transition she got involved with a Together Digital, a women’s professional group of leaders in Digital Careers.
-There she has found great women to collaborate within other cities all over the country.
+During her career transition, she got involved with Together Digital, a women’s professional group of leaders in Digital Careers.
+There she has found great women to collaborate with other cities all over the country.
 She is doing freelance work, speaking engagements, and creating social media content while looking for what’s next in her career.

 “I am looking forward to seeing how taking a few steps out of my comfort zone may get me somewhere that I never planned to be.” —Georgia Cross

 Georgia also began learning yoga from an instructor who studied leadership development under Tony Robbins.
 She completed yoga training and is not teaching yoga on the side.
 That experience has allowed her to focus more on herself, and to look at others to see how she can help them.
 Her new sense of freedom with feeling centered and grounded has helped her tap into who she is authentically opening up a world of opportunities.